 When channel-centric companies talk about key performance indicators (KPIs), they tend to think of revenue.
-While measuring revenue is non-negotiable, it doesn’t paint you the whole picture of your business health.
+While measuring revenue is non-negotiable, it doesn’t paint you the whole picture of your partner program’s health.

 Selling through channel partners isn’t as straightforward as managing an internal sales team.
 You won’t necessarily have a clear picture of your partner’s pipeline, so you must rely on alternate metrics like deal registration to accurately forecast revenue.

-In this post, we’ll share six metrics that can illuminate the channel partner program progress and monitor growth.
+In this post, we’ll share six KPIs that can illuminate the channel partner program progress and monitor growth.

 1. Sales mix analysis